Discover Oahu's best-kept secrets by heading off the beaten path.

 Round out your amazing adventure at the Home of the Brave Headquarters Museum, where you can sit in a vintage army jeep and soak up the sounds of the Glenn Miller Orchestra while relaxing in a 1940s-style cocktail lounge tricked out in true Tiki style.

-This article was first published in March 2012 in Traveler.
+This article was first published in March 2012 in Traveler and updated in February 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.